President

 The main site is Wortley Top Forge, which has its own Topforge website.
 This property is based around the Grade I listed forge and has water wheels, a wide range of working and non working machinery, buildings which need care and attention and recently added archive material and pictures.
 The site is open to the public but we need guides

 Those who look at old maps will know that the water system upstream included the weir on the Don and extensive head goit.
 It also included what is now one of the adjacent fishing lakes.
 Maybe future generations will be able to re-incorporate that in the site.
 That will involve money if you have any.
+Recently we have been concerned about two trees which have become lodged on the weir and are working through the Byzantine reaches of local authority and Environment Agency bureaucracy to do something about this.
+The weir is part of the Scheduled area.
+We need someone with a chainsaw and really big wellies.

 It will be seen from the lecture programme that we are mostly at Kelham Island Museum, but we do try to get out to other places in South Yorkshire if anybody has any ideas.
 After all, we are meant to be the Society for the whole of the county.
+The recent event in Barnsley was held in conjunction with the Barnsley Civic Trust in the Town Hall Council chamber.
+It was well attended and a great success in spreading the word about the much under-rated Joseph Locke.

 The Society remains actively involved in the Local Heritage Listing project being run through the South Yorkshire Archaeology Service.
 The project objective is to provide a database of all the sites in South Yorkshire which are considered important to heritage.
 Society representatives sit on the committee which considers sites (mostly pubs it must be said) nominated for listing.
 There is a website for the LHL which is publicly accessible and you may nominate your favourite location if it qualifies and you know a bit about it.

 With respect to Bower Spring, I have also been gathering together the Society archives and re-establishing some of the lapsed contacts with individuals and organisations previously involved.
 The medium term plan is that a book can be written on the history of the site from the first known reference to a spring in 1736 to a hopefully pristine public showpiece in the near future.
-Sheffield City Council will not come well out of this story if it is told at the moment, but there is still time for Planning, Highways and Property Services to redeem themselves.
-If you know anyone who works in these areas, we would like to speak to them.

-The Weir is being dealt with the Society’s Field Recording Group which meets regularly and actively goes to various sites.
+The Weir is being dealt with by the Society’s Field Recording Group which meets regularly and actively goes to various sites.
 It is open to all Society members.

 Tony Ball : President